dloez/tag-track/README.md

 ```
 This will use the latest closest tag and the commit messages between that tag and the current commit to calculate the version bump.

+Refer to the [GitHub Action section](#github-action) for information on how to use Tag Track inside a GitHub actions workflow.

 ### Additional arguments
 - `--create-tag`: Automatically create a git tag with the calculated version bump.
 If no version bump was calculated, the tag creation will be skipped.
 - `--github-repo`: Use GitHub REST API instead of git history to calculate the version bump.
 The value should be `user-organization/repository-name`, for example `dloez/tag-track`.